-- 6 The Trustee's long-term investment objective is the acquisition of suitable assets of appropriate liquidity which are intended to generate, together with new contributions from members and the employer as applicable, income and capital growth to meet the cost of current and future benefits provided by the Plan. - 7 The Trustee seeks to achieve this objective through investing in a suitable mixture of real and monetary assets.
+- 6 The Trustee has the following investment objectives: - The acquisition of suitable assets of appropriate liquidity which are intended to generate, together with new contributions from members and the Company as applicable, income and capital growth to meet the cost of current and future benefits provided by the Plan, and to ensure the security, quality and profitability of the portfolio as a whole. - To limit the risk of the assets failing to meet the liabilities, both over the long term and on a shorter-term basis. - To minimise the long-term costs of the Plan to Revlon by maximising the return on the assets whilst having regard to the objectives shown above. - The Trustee seeks to achieve these objectives through investing in a suitable mixture of real and monetary assets.
 The Trustee recognises that the returns on real assets, while expected to be greater over the long term than those on monetary assets, are likely to be more volatile.
-A mixture across asset classes is intended to provide the level of returns required by the Plan to meet its liabilities at an acceptable level of risk for the Trustee and at an acceptable level of cost to the employer. - 8 The Trustee has considered (amongst other factors) the nature of the Plan's liabilities and the Plan's Statutory Funding Objective when deciding on its investment strategy. - 9 The Trustee will monitor the liability profile of the Plan and will regularly review, in conjunction with the Investment Consultant and Scheme Actuary, the appropriateness of its investment strategy.
+A mixture across asset classes is intended to provide the level of returns required to meet the Plan's liabilities at an acceptable level of risk for the Trustee and at an acceptable level of cost to the Company.

-10 For the AVCs, the investment risk is borne by the member.
-The Trustee's primary investment objective for these sections is therefore to provide a range of investment options, which broadly satisfy the risk profiles of all members who have AVC accounts.
+- The Trustee has considered (amongst other factors) the nature of the Plan's liabilities and the Plan's Statutory Funding Objective when deciding on its investment strategy. - The Trustee will monitor the liability profile of the Plan and will regularly review, in conjunction with the Investment Consultant and Scheme Actuary, the appropriateness of its investment strategy. - For the AVCs, the investment risk is borne by the member.
+The Trustee's primary investment objective for these assets is therefore to provide a range of investment options, which broadly satisfy the risk profiles of all members who have AVC accounts.